ihommani/blog_source/content/technical/javaslang.md

 ```
 The add method has no return type (void) and does perform side effect on the list element by adding new elements into it.

-In JavaSlang, the same example would be:
+In Javaslang, the same example would be:
 ```
+// Javaslang
 List<Integer> elements = List.empty();
 elements.push(3).push(2).push(3);
 ```